Time Isn't Linear (At Least, Not Anymore)

 Hours blur, days collapse, memories fold in on each other like the laminated brioche we serve at work.
 I have to find weird little anchors just to keep from drifting off in the riptide.

-I try to write only happy thoughts in here, and focus on what I am grateful for.
-Writing the negative really seems to put me in a mood.
+I try to write only happy thoughts in a notebook, and focus on what I am grateful for.

 And sometimes that’s the only lifeline I need.